 COPD causes blocked or narrowed airways that make breathing more difficult.

 You may also have symptoms like wheezing, coughing, mucus production, and tightness in the chest.
 Smoking or exposure to harmful chemicals

 Pneumonia can develop because of a virus, bacteria, or fungi.
 The condition inflames your lungs.
 You may also experience flu-like symptoms, chest pain, coughing, and tiredness.

-You should seek medical treatment for pneumonia if you have a high fever along with shortness of breath and coughing.
+You should seek medical treatment for pneumonia if you have a high fever, shortness of breath, and coughing.

 Conditions that affect your heart can interfere with its ability to pump blood.
 This may lead to shortness of breath when you lie down or after sleeping for a few hours.

 Heart failure and related conditions

 Shortness of breath is the

 It happens because your heart can’t pump blood at a sustainable level.
 You may develop heart failure for many reasons.
 Risk factors include an unhealthy diet, diabetes, certain medications, smoking, and obesity.